How AI learns an internal simulator of the world — predicting what happens next, imagining consequences, and planning without trial and error.

 The teal ball follows real physics.
 The orange trails are imagined futures from the world model.
 Click to launch a new ball.

-In model-free RL, the agent learns a policy directly from experience: try things, get rewards, adjust.
-In model-based RL, the agent first learns a dynamics model (how the world works), then uses that model to plan or generate synthetic experience.
+With those in hand: in model-free RL, the agent learns a policy directly from experience — try things, get rewards, adjust.
+In model-based RL, the agent first learns a dynamics model (a simulator of how the world works), then uses that model to plan or generate synthetic experience.

 Model-based methods learn faster because they extract more from each real experience.
 Adjust the model accuracy to see the trade-off.